Patient Stories

 In 2003, Lori took notice to her frequent fatigue, cramping knees, and progressively worsening rash on her elbows and skin.
 After two years of seeking medical advice, a diagnosis finally revealed that she was in Stage 4 of non-Hodgkin’s lymphoma (NHL).
 Lori spent six years traveling from West Virginia to Pittsburgh to receive chemotherapy and radiation treatment.
 She went into remission, but three months later, the NHL returned and Lori immediately went back to Pittsburgh to receive more chemotherapy.
 The strength of the chemotherapy caused Lori’s immune system to suffer.
 This time, the cancer came back in Lori’s abdomen and she was treated with radiation.

-Lori received a full allogeneic, unrelated Hematopoietic Cell Transplantation (HCT) transplant over the course of two years.
+Lori received a full allogeneic, unrelated stem cell transplant over the course of two years.
 Since then, she has experienced many ups and downs.
 Lori is being treated with steroids for chronic Graft vs. Host Disease (GVHD).
 Lori has to limit her walking, driving, and sitting for long periods of time.
 She incurs a great deal of expenses traveling to and from Pittsburgh from West Virginia.
 For this reason, Lori contacted the Bone Marrow & Cancer Foundation and received $300 to aid with these travel and medical expenses.
 She also has begun a personal fundraising initiative through The BMCF’s One-to-One Funds to further ease the burden of these costs.